 10. May Boost Bone Health

 Pomegranate peels are effective in reducing bone density loss.
 Studies indicate that consuming concoctions made of pomegranate peels can help boost bone health and prevent the onset of osteoporosis after menopause.
 A study states that pomegranate peel is rich in tannins, polyphenols, and flavonoids, and the consumption of its extract as a dietary supplement has a beneficial effect on bone health (17).

 11. May Improve Gut Health

 Pomegranate peel contains tannins that help reduce inflammation of the intestine with its anti-inflammatory properties (18).
-Furthermore, this fruit peel helps in reducing the swelling of hemorrhoids (19).
-Some anecdotal evidence suggests that pomegranate peel also helps stop bleeding during diarrhea and improves digestive health.
+Furthermore, this fruit peel helps in reducing the swelling of hemorrhoidsi XSwollen veins in the rectum and the anus that cause extreme discomfort, itching, and even bleeding.
+(19).
+Some anecdotal evidence suggests that pomegranate peel also helps stop bleeding during diarrhea and improves digestion.

 12. May Arrest Hair Loss And Prevent Dandruff

 Pomegranate peel extracts have been effectively used to combat hair loss and proactively control dandruff.The antifungal activity of pomegranate peel helps reduce the hair loss caused by fungal activity and prevents dandruff (20), (21).
 However, limited research is available in this regard.